Welcome to The Harris Pension Chronicles.

 What the numbers tell us

 According to the Human Mortality Database, Canadian life expectancy rose 27% between 1939 and 2009.
-More important from a pension and retirement planning perspective, according to that same database, life expectancy for Canadians who reach normal retirement age (65) has increased significantly over the last 80 years.
-In fact, recently compiled United Nations statistics suggest that North Americans who attain the age of 65 have a 50% chance of living to age 90.
-That probability would likely be higher if our heftier U.S. cousins were not included in the mix.
+More important from a retirement planning perspective is that, according to that same database, life expectancy for Canadians who reach normal retirement age (65) has increased significantly over the last 80 years.
+To illustrate, I created the chart below using Canadian data.

 The Chronicles Take-Away

-If concerned about their retirement plans, active employees and retirees should seek professional assistance so that they can enjoy all those extra years of retirement with greater financial security.
+Employees should be encouraged to assess their retirement plans and, where needed, seek professional assistance so that they can enjoy their retirement years with greater financial security.

 Stay Healthy, Wealthy & Wise